PicnicSupermarket/error-prone-support/testng-junit-migrator/README.md

 1. First, follow Error Prone's [installation guide][error-prone-installation-guide].
 For extra information, see this [README][eps-readme].
+2. Clone the Error Prone Support repository and checkout the branch `gdejong/testng-migrator`.
+Next, run `mvn clean install`.
+This will create a snapshot version similar to `0.8.1-SNAPSHOT` of the `testng-junit-migrator` module.
+The snapshot will now be available in your local Maven repository.
-2. Next, edit your `pom.xml` and add the following `testng-migrator` profile:
+3. Next, edit your project's `pom.xml` and add the following `testng-migrator`
+   profile:

 ```xml
 <profiles>